 If you quit your day job without having a plan, thinking you’re going to become a millionaire overnight, you’re setting yourself up for failure.
 That much I can tell you.
 Although, we all know failure isn’t always a bad thing.
 Just read my post on failure.

 Also, I know I’m kind of focusing on jobs/careers here, but this doesn’t just go for that.
 This goes for everything in life.
 Relationships.
 Are you in one that makes your soul shine?
 Meaning, are you happy most of the days?
 Is he/she putting a smile on your face?
 GET OUT if that’s not the case.

 Again, I’ve been there.
-7 years in a toxic relationship.
-7 years of fighting.
-7 years of commitment issues.
-7 years of unhappiness.
+7 years in a toxic relationship, 7 years of fighting, 7 years of commitment issues, and 7 years of unhappiness.
 Okay, well not a full 7 years of unhappiness.
 That’s unfair to say.
 Regardless, you know what I mean.
 Pulling the trigger is the hardest part.
 But once you’ve done it, mannnnn, you’ll feel good.